WHAT SURVEY DO I NEED WHEN BUYING A HOME?

 Buying a home is one of the biggest purchases a person will make in their life, so you can see why a lot of people want to be as confident and as assured as they can be in this situation.
-This is why it is perhaps surprising to learn that only around 20% of buyers arrange for a professional survey to be undertaken at their new home.

 Some people say that this type of survey is unimportant and just another expense during a costly period of your life.
 However, if there are any issues with a property, it is always best to be aware of them as early in the process as possible.
-Information contained with a survey will often ensure people avoid making the costliest mistake of their life and for peace of mind, obtaining a survey makes perfect sense.
+Information contained with a survey will often ensure people avoid making the costliest mistake of their life and for peace of mind, obtaining a survey makes perfect sense./p>

 A property survey should be undertaken by a qualified professional, with the majority of qualified surveyors holding membership of the Royal Institute of Chartered Surveyors, or RICS.
 It is best to call on the services of a RICS qualified surveyor because they will hold professional indemnity insurance.
-It can also be a good idea to call on a professional who has experience of homes in the area you wish to buy or in the style of home you wish to buy.
+It can also be a good idea to call on a professional who has experience of homes in the area you wish to buy or in the style of home you wish to buy./p>

-While surveys can provide great insight into the condition of a property or whether any additional work needs to be carried out, there are some situations where obtaining a survey is highly recommended, including:
+While surveys can provide great insight into the condition of a property or whether any additional work needs to be carried out, there are some situations where obtaining a survey is highly recommended, including:/p>

 - Where the property holds a listed status